Listen to this blog

 Invoke the remote webdriver which will send the creation request to router.
 Please note – Use http://localhost:4444.
 Not http://localhost:4444/wd/hub.

 DesiredCapabilities capability = new DesiredCapabilities(); capability.setBrowserName("chrome"); RemoteWebDriver driver = new RemoteWebDriver(new URL("http://localhost:4444"),capability);

-Once the session is created under the node, the session ID gets updated in Session map for the node.
+Once the session is created under the node, the session ID gets updated in the Session map for the node.
 So that Router can easily identify the node to send the other client requests directly.

 Step #6-Router sends command to node

 Apart from the session creation call, all other requests will be forwarded to Node from Router directly.
 Each client request has a Session ID.
 Using the session ID, the Router queries the Node URI